Debas-31/vet_clinic/README.md

-## Vet clinic database: create animals table
+## Vet clinic database: query and update animals table

->In this project i used a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it.
+>In this milestone of the project, i used transactions to update and delete records, aggregate functions and GROUP BY to answer analytical questions.

+## Built With

+- PLpgSQL

 ## Getting Started